life-itself/community/content/blog/research-hackathon-june-2023.md

 description: The first Life Itself Research Hackathon takes on on Saturday 3rd June 2023.
 It's is a chance to come together to work on projects and ideas connected with making a radically wiser, weller world.
 ---

-We are excited to announce the first **Life Itself Research Hackathon**.
+We are excited to announce the first **Life Itself Research Hackathon**, a chance to come together to work on projects and ideas connected with the [[../../../../research|Life Itself Research Community]].
 It will take place on Saturday 3rd June 2023 ([what's a hackathon?](#what-is-a-hackathon)).
-This is a chance to come together to work on projects and ideas connected with the [[../../../../research|Life Itself Research Community]].

-Our focus for the hackathon is prototyping introductory reading lists, curricula and knowledge maps for the key ideas and concepts related to bringing forth a radically wiser, weller world 🌍 -- [read more below 👇](#theme-for-the-hackathon).
+Our focus will be **prototyping introductory reading lists, curricula and knowledge maps** for the key ideas and concepts related to bringing forth a radically wiser, weller world 🌍 -- [read more below 👇](#theme-for-the-hackathon).

 This is a free event open to all and you can join online -- or in person if you want to come to our [[../../../../hubs/bergerac|Bergerac Hub]].
-If you're interested to participate, fill out the registration form linked below and we'll reach out with more details.
+If you're interested, fill out the registration form:

 <div className="mt-10 flex gap-x-6 not-prose">
   <a